Pacific Coliseum

-Pacific Coliseum, locally known as The Coliseum or the Rink on Renfrew, is an indoor arena located at Hastings Park in Vancouver, British Columbia.
+Pacific Coliseum, locally known as The Coliseum or the Rink on Renfrew, is an indoor arena located at Hastings Park in Vancouver, British Columbia, Canada.
 Its main use has been for ice hockey and the arena has been the home for several ice hockey teams.

 Currently the home of the Vancouver Goldeneyes of the Professional Women's Hockey League (PWHL), the arena was best known as the home of the Vancouver Canucks of the National Hockey League (NHL), from 1970 to 1995.
 Other hockey tenants of the Pacific Coliseum have been the Vancouver Canucks (Western Hockey League) from 1968 to 1970, the Vancouver Nats (WHL) from 1972 to 1973, the Vancouver Blazers (World Hockey Association) from 1973 to 1975, the Vancouver Voodoo (Roller Hockey International) from 1994 to 1995, and the Vancouver Giants (WHL) from 2001 to 2016.

 It was completed in 1968 on the site of the Pacific National Exhibition.
 Its architect and plans were also used for Edmonton's Northlands Coliseum.
 Originally holding 15,038 for ice hockey, capacity has fluctuated slightly over the years and currently holds 16,281.
 During the 2010 Olympic Winter Games, it was the venue for figure skating and short track speed skating.
 The arena also hosts a variety of concerts and other events.